ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/normal_dist/hist_vs_steps.png" alt="Random walk">
 </p>

+What we have discussed so far is the other side of the **[central limit theorem (CLT)](https://en.wikipedia.org/wiki/Central_limit_theorem)**.
+CTL establishes that when independent random variables are added, their properly normalized sum converges toward a normal distribution even if the original variables themselves are not normally distributed.

 **The mind-blowing thing about what we have discussed so far is that it doesn't matter what the underlying distribution processes are**.
 They might be uniform like in our examples, or (almost) anything else.
 In the end, the sums will converge on a Gaussian.
 The only thing that can vary is the speed of convergence, which is high when the underlying distribution is uniform and slower otherwise.

 ### So why are normal distributions so ubiquitous?